 - Quick Guide to Louisiana Accident and Injury Claims

 Outside of work, I have coached baseball, soccer, and basketball.
 I serve on the Board of Directors of the United Way of St. Charles, was formerly the board secretary/treasurer, and am currently the Finance Committee Chairperson.

-I am a member of the River Region Chamber of Commerce and the Jefferson Chamber of Commerce.
+I am a member of the Rotary Club of St. Charles Parish, the River Region Chamber of Commerce, and the Jefferson Chamber of Commerce.

 I love Louisiana despite its faults and am proud to be a part of New Orleans' recovery.
 I am a Tiger die-hard, a Saints believer, and a Pelicans fan.